These easy chocolate covered pretzels make a great homemade Christmas gift. Everyone loves chocolate covered pretzels!

 Then you just dip your pretzels in the chocolate and flip using a fork.
 After you have it coated, lay it on a cookie sheet that is covered in wax paper.
 Immediately add your toppings to the wet chocolate so it will stick.
 Let set until the chocolate is hard.

 If you can’t find the baking chocolate that I got and used from Aldi, there are lots of cool chips that you can find in the baking aisle such as peanut butter chips (these worked great for me), white chocolate chips (these didn’t work for me), butterscotch and your regular chocolate chips.
 You can also try melting chocolate that comes in disks.
 I hear these work very well too.
+Or just grab one of these on Amazon.

 As for toppings, you can also find plenty of choices in the baking aisle such as nuts, Andes mint pieces, Heath pieces, toffee bits, coconut, or you can use any kind of candy you like such as the crushed candy canes.